Upward Arrow Icon - Navigation

 • One idea per slide: Don’t stack concepts

-• Design for pacing: Give moments to absorb, not just consume
+• Design for pacing: Allow your audience time to understand, not just to consume

 Robert Cialdini’s Principles of Persuasion in Presentation Design

-Most decisions aren’t driven by logic.
-They’re nudged by trust, urgency, and the fear of missing out.
-That’s what psychologist Robert Cialdini uncovered when he identified six universal persuasion triggers: reciprocity, commitment, social proof, authority, liking, and scarcity.
+The majority of decisions do not come from the logic.
+Rather, they are influenced by trust, urgency, and the fear of missing out.
+Psychologist Robert Cialdini found these six emotion-based persuasion triggers: reciprocity, commitment, social proof, authority, liking, and scarcity.

 Here’s how to apply all six within your structure:

-• Social Proof: Use logos, testimonials, or success metrics to show others have trusted and benefited from your solution.
+• Social Proof: Incorporate logos, testimonials, or success metrics as a demonstration of trust and the benefits others have received from your solution.

-• Scarcity: Communicate limited availability, time-sensitive offers, or exclusive access clearly, but with intention, not pressure.
+• Scarcity: Make sure your communication is clear about limited availability, time-sensitive offers, or exclusive access, but be considerate, not pressuring.

-• Liking: Use warm tone, relatable examples, or brand storytelling to build emotional connection.
+• Liking: Employ a friendly tone, relatable examples, or brand Visual storytelling to establish an emotional connection.

-• Commitment: Invite small, early agreement-like a poll, question, or nod-worthy insight, that creates momentum for later decisions.
+• Commitment: Offer a small, early agreement like a poll, a question, or an insight that people can agree on, and that will create momentum for future decisions.

 How to Guide Your Audience Toward Action